Heros the Spartan

 Some artwork by Bellamy and Bermejo was used by Al Williamson in his Creepy #6 story "Thumbs Up".

 and Barry Windsor-Smith also was inspired by Bellamy's work on "Heros".

 A reprint of Frank Bellamy's run on "Heros" was published in two formats in 2013.

+Interest of the series

+This series undoubtedly marks the apotheosis of Frank Bellamy's style, serving stories that, while not entirely original, are nevertheless well-crafted.

+One of these pages was exhibited for a long time at the New York's Academy of Comic Book Arts and is undoubtedly related to the trophy won by Bellamy in 1972.

+It's difficult to know the exact versions of Berjamo's work, as his adventures haven't been reprinted.
+However, some of his scattered pages are available online and demonstrate that the Spanish artist was up to the task.